Andrew Henderson

 English speaking country- Malta

-Malta may as well be the best place to live in Europe when it comes to countries that speak English.
+Malta may well be the best place to live in Europe when it comes to countries that speak English.

 Setting up a company in Malta also allows non-EU citizens to obtain residency in the country.
-Plus, the territorial tax system means that foreign income will not be taxed unless it is remitted to Malta, at which time it will be taxed at a rate of just 15%.

 On top of Malta’s benefit as an offshore hub for easy banking, low taxes, and openness to industries like gambling, 89% of all Maltese speak English.